-1.11 Transitional facility and containment facility
+1.10 Transitional facility and containment facility

-- (1) Following biosecurity authorisation being given, the animals must proceed directly to the transitional facility named on the permit to import. - (2) The crates that they travelled in must be cleaned and disinfected and all feed, bedding material and faeces from the crate and transitional facility must be destroyed as biosecurity waste. - (3) Providing the consignment meets all requirements in the veterinary certificate outlined in Part 2 of this IHS the supervising Official Veterinarian will, under section 29 of the Act, authorise the animals to be moved from the transitional facility to a containment facility approved to MPI Standard 154.03.04 Containment Facilities for Zoo Animals. - (4) The animals and their offspring must remain permanently in a containment facility and may only be transferred to another containment facility with the prior biosecurity authorisation given under section 29 of the Act.
+- (1) Following biosecurity authorisation being given, the animals must proceed directly to the transitional facility named on the permit to import. - (2) The crates that they travelled in must be cleaned and disinfected and all feed, bedding material and faeces from the crate and transitional facility must be destroyed as biosecurity waste. - (3) The animals and their offspring must remain permanently in a containment facility and may only be transferred to another containment facility with the prior biosecurity authorisation given under section 29 of the Act.